AWegnerGitHub/awegnergithub.github.io-content/2023_08_07_stackexchange_strike_ends.md

 The company officially states that it's committed to the  long-term (foreseeable future) survival of the data dumps, the API, and SEDE [Stack Exchange Data Explorer].

 This is good.
-It is concerned that this action was done without informing the community and only discovered after the after though.
+It is concerned that this action was done without informing the community and only discovered after the fact though.
 This type of
 "ask for forgiveness" behavior from Stack Exchange is common and is a concern for me.

 ## Moderation Agreement Changes